faraui/bitrix-version/README.md

 # Bitrix version year identifier
 Shell script to identify the year of bitrix version being used by the target based on the presence of `.js` files.
-Original concept and script by @EvaMellow.
+Original concept and script by [@EvaMellow](https://github.com/EvaMellow)

 ## Installation
 ```sh